What Is Dialectical Behavior Therapy (DBT)? Understanding the Skills and Philosophy

 Wise Mind and Radical Acceptance are the foundational skills of Distress Tolerance.

-Emotional Regulation – These skills help a person build up a base of positive experiences and regulate emotion on a daily basis.
+The Emotion Regulation skills help a person build up a base of positive experiences and regulate emotion on a daily basis.
+Emotion Regulation is about understanding and managing emotional responses.